FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02d-dynamic-routes/README.md

 }
 ```

-### `app/routes/demo.$userId.tsx`

-1. Create the `app/routes/demo.$userId.tsx` file.
+### Create `app/routes/demo.$userId.tsx`

-2. Import the type declaration for the `loader` function arguments.
+1. Import the type declaration for the `loader` function arguments.

 ```tsx
 import type { LoaderFunctionArgs } from '@remix-run/node'
 ```

-3. Import the Remix `json` utility function.
+2. Import the Remix `json` utility function.

 ```tsx
 import { json } from '@remix-run/node'
 ```

-4. Import the Remix `useLoaderData` hook.
+3. Import the Remix `useLoaderData` hook.

 ```tsx
 import { useLoaderData } from '@remix-run/react'
 ```

-5. Import a server function that will get the data.
+4. Import a server function that will get the data.

 ```tsx
 import { getUser } from '~/services/mock-data.server'
 ```

-6. Export a `loader` asynchronous function that will fetch the data from the server, based on the `userId` in the URL.
+5. Export a `loader` asynchronous function that will fetch the data from the server, based on the `userId` in the URL.

 ```tsx
 export const loader = async ({ params }: LoaderFunctionArgs) => {